aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-pdf-to-other-document-formats/_index.md

 ## Specify Load Options when Importing PDF {#specify-load-options-when-importing-pdf}

-Aspose.Words provides you with the [PdfLoadOptions](https://apireference.aspose.com/words/net/aspose.words.loading/pdfloadoptions) class, which allows more precise control over how PDF documents are loaded.
+Aspose.Words provides you with the [PdfLoadOptions](https://apireference.aspose.com/words/net/aspose.words.loading/pdfloadoptions) class, which enables more precise control over how PDF documents are loaded.

 Most properties inherit or overload properties that already exist in the LoadOptions class.
 In addition to them, a number of properties are specified for PDF format.
 For example, you can use the [PageCount](https://apireference.aspose.com/words/net/aspose.words.loading/pdfloadoptions/properties/pagecount) and [PageIndex](https://apireference.aspose.com/words/net/aspose.words.loading/pdfloadoptions/properties/pageindex) properties to define the page range to be loaded from a PDF document, and the [SkipPdfImages](https://apireference.aspose.com/words/net/aspose.words.loading/pdfloadoptions/properties/skippdfimages) properties to control whether images should be skipped when loading PDF.
 Another supported parameter is the [Password](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions/properties/password), which must be provided for [password-protected documents](https://docs.aspose.com/words/net/document-protection/).

-## Supported PDF Content {#supported-pdf-content}
+## Supported PDF Data Types {#supported-pdf-content}

 PDF2Word plugin currently supports the following data types: